wp-plugins/maintenance-mode-by-ip-address/readme.txt

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =
-This is the first version of the plugin.
-No updates available yet.
+This update should fix the problem where user was not able to choose a custom page.